List of The CW affiliates

 The following is a list of affiliates for The CW, a television network based in the United States.
-The network is currently controlled by Nexstar Media Group, which holds a majority 75 percent ownership stake; all affiliates owned and/or operated by Nexstar are considered owned-and-operated stations (72 stations in total as of September 1, 2025).
+The network is currently controlled by Nexstar Media Group.
+All affiliates owned and/or operated by Nexstar are considered owned-and-operated stations.

 Stations are listed in alphabetical order by state/district and media market; affiliates of The CW Plus are also included.